 Dear Friends, A couple of nights ago my husband met a Simpson board member at Bible Study Fellowship for men.
 What Providence for the two of them to meet!
 My husband Jim said it was wonderful that he and the board member related to each other as brothers in the Lord in that venue.
 We … Continue reading When Broken Boards Are Made of Nice People

 Dear Friends, Yesterday in the quiet of our home, Jim and I opened a letter from the California Supreme Court which, to my surprise, heralded the news: Simpson's petition for review was denied.
-The CA Supreme Court said "no" to Simpson's attempt to evade accountability by using Religious Defenses to hide the blatant breaches of … Continue reading Petition Denied: CA Supreme Court Says “No”
+The CA Supreme Court said "no" to Simpson's attempt to evade accountability by using Religious Defenses to hide the breaches of my … Continue reading Petition Denied: CA Supreme Court Says “No”

 Dear Friends, I just read the Christianity Today article about the G2 Summit of Friday December 13, 2018 hosted by the Billy Graham Center at Wheaton College (my alma mater) on the timely topic: Responding to Sexual Harassment, Abuse, and Violence.
 It was the first interdenominational gathering to address the problem of abusive power figures … Continue reading The G2 Summit Helped Me Say #MeToo